 - Sorrow, continual disappointment and futility in life, especially in providing for oneself.

-- Pain and suffering signified by the thorns and thistles.
+- Pain and suffering (symbolized by the terms: thorns and thistles).

 - Hard work.
 Before, man ate of the abundance of the garden.
 Now, he would have to scratch a living from an uncooperative earth.

 - Death.
 With all of his work and effort, man would, like the rest of the creation, deteriorate into the primary elements from which he was taken, the earth itself.

 This was the result of the curse on Adam.
 It is interesting to note that Jesus experienced every one of these elements when, as the Bible says, "He bore the curse on our behalf" (Galatians 3:13).